Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-When the flat metric condition\cite{PhysRevB.103.205413,PhysRevB.103.205414}: $M_{m, n}(\mathbf{k}, \mathbf{G})=\xi(\mathbf{G}) \delta_{m, n}$ is satisfied or filling factor $\nu=0$, the last two terms in Equ.~(\ref{equ:LMHam}) are constant which depend on $N$.
-In this way, one can easily conclude the ground state of the interacting Hamiltonian satisfies the equation
+\end{widetext} When the flat metric condition \cite{PhysRevB.103.205413,PhysRevB.103.205414} $M_{m, n}(\mathbf{k}, \mathbf{G})=\xi(\mathbf{G}) \delta_{m, n}$ is satisfied or filling factor $\nu=0$, the last two terms in Eq.~(\ref{equ:LMHam}) are constant which depend on $N$.
+In this way, one can easily conclude that the ground state of the interacting Hamiltonian satisfies the equation

-To solve the ground state, one only need to solve the Equ.~(\ref{equ:groundequ}).
-In general, the flat metric condition is not strictly satisfied except for $\mathbf{G}=\mathbf{0}$.
-Fortunately, when the Flat Metric Condition is not largely violated, the ground states which satisfies Equ.~(\ref{equ:groundequ}) persist as long as the gap between the ground states and exciting states is not closed.
-Since the wavefunction decrease exponentially as $\mathrm{G}$ increases for the morie Hamiltonian\cite{PhysRevB.103.205411}, one can assume the Flat Metric condition is not largely violated and the ground state derived above is the real ground state of the system.
-Future study can adopt the real-space projection method\cite{PhysRevX.8.031088,PhysRevLett.122.246401} to confirm our conclusion for ground states.
+To solve the ground state, one only needs to solve Eq.~(\ref{equ:groundequ}).
+In general, the Flat Metric Condition is not strictly satisfied except for $\mathbf{G}=\mathbf{0}$.
+Fortunately, when the flat metric condition is not largely violated, the ground states which satisfy Eq.~(\ref{equ:groundequ}) persist as long as the gap between the ground states and exciting states is not closed.
+Since the wave function decreaseS exponentially as $\mathrm{G}$ increases for the moiré Hamiltonian\cite{PhysRevB.103.205411}, one can assume that the flat metric condition is not largely violated and the ground state derived above is the real ground state of the system.
+Future studies can adopt the real-space projection method \cite{PhysRevX.8.031088,PhysRevLett.122.246401} to confirm our conclusion for ground states.